-In the first quarter of 2021, our compensation committee engaged Willis Towers Watson to benchmark our director compensation against our compensation peer group (using the 2019 proxy data of our compensation group as a result of the atypical circumstances caused by the COVID-19 pandemic in 2020) in particular for the purpose of reevaluating the equity award component of non-employee director compensation.
-Based on this review, our compensation committee concluded that the cash component of our non-employee director compensation fell below the 25th percentile of our compensation peer group and should therefore be adjusted to better align with the 25th percentile of our compensation peer group, while the equity component was above the median and at approximately the 70th percentile of our compensation peer group, resulting in total compensation somewhat above median of the peer group.
-As a result of the atypical circumstances caused by the COVID-19 pandemic, and following consultation with Willis Towers Watson, our compensation committee determined that it was reasonable to use the data from the 2019 benchmark study for purposes of determining our director compensation in the 2021 fiscal year.
+In the first quarter of 2022, our compensation committee engaged Willis Towers Watson to benchmark our director compensation against our compensation peer group, in particular for the purpose of reevaluating the equity award component of non-employee director compensation.
+Based on this review, our compensation committee concluded that the cash component of our non-employee director compensation fell below the 25th percentile of our compensation peer group and should therefore be adjusted to better align with the 25th percentile of our compensation peer group, while the equity component was above the median and at approximately the 70th percentile of our compensation peer group, resulting in total compensation above median of the peer group between the 60th and 70th percentile of our compensation peer group.
 Our committee also considered our recent financial performance and our one- and three-year total shareholder return (TSR) performance compared to the Russell 3000 Index and our compensation peer group.
+While our one-year TSR was negative, due in large part to stock market volatility caused by macroeconomic conditions, our three-year TSR remained strong.
+Our one-year TSR was -23% for 2022 and our three-year TSR was 19% through the end of 2022.